mui/material-ui/docs/data/material/customization/css-theme-variables/configuration.md

 ## Disabling CSS color scheme

 By default, the `CssVarsProvider` attach [CSS color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/color-scheme) based on the palette mode.
-If you want to disable it, set the `disableCssColorScheme` to `false`:
+If you want to disable it, use `disableCssColorScheme` prop:

 ```js
 <CssVarsProvider disableCssColorScheme />